AntoninoBonanno/Android-Beacon-Museum/Readme.md

 ### Setup App Android

-* Cambiare l'url del server dentro il file BeaconResultsActivity.java
+* Change the server URL inside the file BeaconResultsActivity.java
-* Compilare ed eseguire l'app
+* Build and run the app